facioquo/stock-indicators-python/docs/GUIDE.md

 ### Using nested results classes

-If you prefer nested classes, here's an alternative method for customizing your results:
+If you prefer nested classes, here's an alternative method for customizing your results:<br>
+(Wrapper class is not available for nested result class.)

 ```python
 from stock_indicators import indicators